Triggers

 Working with Triggers

-Filter Early: Use Zapier's Filter step to only process appointments that meet specific criteria (e.g., specific categories, importance levels, or resources).
+Filter early: Add Zapier's Filter step so the Zap only processes appointments that meet your criteria (for example, specific categories, importance levels, or resources).

-Handle Duplicates: Although unlikely, implement deduplication logic in your Zaps if you're concerned about the same event triggering multiple times.
+Handle duplicates: Although unlikely, add deduplication logic to your Zaps if you are concerned about the same event firing more than once.

 Using Appointment Data